 Now, this may seem a bit extreme.
 I’m sure there is nothing wrong with alcohol when it is used in moderation, but I was simply unwilling to take those kinds of risks.
 I am a firm believer that when in doubt, always err on the side of caution.

 However, I am a man of high principles (at least I assume I am) and am determined to never go down the path of self-destruction that alcohol can cause.
 This would further branch out in me being cautious about other vices, and carefully selecting the very best for me so I could improve the quality of my life.
-This became the basis of Phenibut Guru, and is the reason that I share this site with you today.
-As I grow and progress, I want you to do the same.
-This has become something of a passion of mine.

 Of course, what I failed to consider when I was young was the social implications of rejecting alcohol.
 This was not at all pronounced when I made my vow, but became more and more obvious when I entered high school.
 I was quick to notice that the overwhelming majority of students at my school not only drank but did hardcore drugs (the illegal kind).